Join our mailing list for the latest articles, news, and exclusive insights from prominent technology leaders

 Thank you for subscribing with us.
 We sent you an email regarding this.

-2018’s arsenal is loaded with blockchain, bigdata, and cloud computing, with security as the prime motive
+2018’s arsenal is loaded with blockchain, big data, and cloud computing, with security as the prime motive

-Organizations have grown to the likes of such cloud-based technologies owing to the minimal risks they bring to the table, let alone the fact that they minimize the costs associated bulky, space consuming, and power hungry equipment.
+Organizations have grown to the likes of such cloud-based technologies owing to the minimal risks they bring to the table, let alone the fact that they minimize the costs associated bulky, space consuming, and power-hungry equipment.
 Unlike on-premise infrastructure, cloud-based computing restricts access to authorized personnel, without allowing for any physical tempering or infusion of malware.
-Similarly, industry leaders have embraced bitcoin, as remote deletion of data is practically impossible; the omnipresent ledger serves as a foolproof measure to access data, quite literally from any source without having to worry about infringement.
-Documentation and data transfer are likely to based blockchain as they achieve interoperability and data exchange, without falling prey to data theft and malware attacks.
+Similarly, industry leaders have embraced Bitcoin, as remote deletion of data is practically impossible; the omnipresent ledger serves as a foolproof measure to access data, quite literally from any source without having to worry about infringement.
+Documentation and data transfer are likely to the based blockchain as they achieve interoperability and data exchange, without falling prey to data theft and malware attacks.
 As more and more organizations adopt these proof of concepts, cloud-based technology verticals that serve as pillars to the future generation of information security will rightly dominate 2018.